Who we are.

 Ms. Lucero has been trained to represent children in custody cases as a best interest attorney.
 She is on the court approved list of attorneys to handle such cases, and has been appointed by the Court to serve as a Best Interests Attorney (BIA) for children.
 In this role she has vigorously fought for the child’s rights in custody cases.
 This role allows the BIA to advocate in custody or access cases and advance a position that attorney believes is in the child’s best interest.
 Ms. Lucero cares deeply for obtaining the best result possible for children in high conflict cases.
 In her role as a BIA she has made difficult decisions which include advocating on behalf of the children as to which parent they should live with, and determining the best visitation arrangement.
 She has also served as a child privilege attorney which has a more limited role of determining whether to assert or waive, on behalf of a child, the child/patient-psychiatric privilege.
 Nagle vs. Hooks, 296 Md.
 123 (1983).

 Farzan is an associate attorney at Bours & Lucero, LLC.
-He is a native of Montgomery County, Maryland, having been born and raised here.
-Farzan received his B.S. in International Business from the Robert H. Smith School of Business at the University of Maryland.
+A native of Montgomery County, Farzan received his B.S. in International Business from the Robert H. Smith School of Business at the University of Maryland.
 He then attended the University of Baltimore School of Law and graduated with honors.
-While in law school, he was a Rule 16 attorney in the Immigrant Rights Clinic and was awarded the CLEA Outstanding Student Award, which is awarded annually to one student at each law school.
+During his time in law school, he was a Rule 16 attorney in the Immigrant Rights Clinic and was awarded the CLEA Outstanding Student Award, which is awarded annually to one student at each law school.

 Farzan is admitted to practice law in the State of Maryland.
-He practices criminal law and family law.
+He primarily handles criminal, traffic, and domestic violence cases.